 Acquaint Your Child with the Dentist while Young

 There’s a certain point where young children are fearless because they’re inexperienced.
 It’s this time that their experiences shape their fears, and the unknown tends to be the most fear-inspiring thing.

 The sooner your child interacts with the dentist, then the less likely they will be scared of them.
 This will also have the added benefit of less work, which means less potential for traumatic experiences or long dentist visits.

 Don’t Give Too Much Away

 Children are naturally curious, so you might receive a bombardment of questions from your child before a visit to the dentist.
+Can you eat candy with braces is always a popular one.
 The best way to handle this is by answering simple questions without giving too much away.